Joranhezon/Joranhezon/README.md

 ## About me
 I'm a proud transgender woman who happens to be a software engineer!

+## I'm looking to contribute to
+- Projects focused on trans rights, on technology or wherever;
+- Projects focused on feminist causes, on technology or wherever;
+- Projects related to animal causes.\n
+<b>If you know about any, please, contact me!</b>

 ## I'm currently working on
 - Junior Software Engineer at Bxblue;
-- Mentor at BOSS(Big Open Source Sister), a program whose goal is to ensure more women, and eventually other minorities, engage in open Source communities;
+- Mentor at BOSS(Big Open Source Sister), a program whose goal is to ensure more women, and eventually other minorities, engage in open source communities;
 - Article about the trans perspective in Software Engineering;
 - Aaaaalmost finishing getting my Software Engineering Degree.

-## I'm looking to contribute to
-- Projects focused on trans rights, on technology or wherever;
-- Projects focused on feminist causes, on technology or wherever;
-- Projects related to animal causes.
-<b>If you know about any, please, contact me!</b>

 ## I'm currently learning
 - Ruby;